BWW Industry Interview: Mobilizing the Revolution - Behind the Creation of the HAMILTON App

 What about interactive karaoke tracks?

-We came out with our instrumental tracks a few months ago, and with integration of inline video, we're also introducing some interactive karaoke.
-You'll be able to see the lyrics coming across and record yourself doing these videos.
-Our hope is that we're giving people the tools to be able to share their excitement about the show and connect with each other in a way that is deeper than tweeting with people you don't know.
-We're trying to give a rich experience in this digital ecosystem that we're rolling out here to give them the tools to connect in a closer way.
+We came out with our instrumental tracks a few months ago, and with the upcoming development of inline video for the app, we're also working to incorporate some type of interactive karaoke.
+Our hope is that we're giving people the tools to be able to share their excitement about the show and connect with each other in a way that is deeper than even social media can provide.

 Are apps something that you're pushing other clients towards?
 Is it something that you'd recommend all shows look at at one level or another or until they're a hit?

-It is absolutely something that my company is looking to add to our scope of work, as far as the new clients that we go and pitch and new projects that we work on.
+It is absolutely something that my company had added to our scope of work.
 I don't think that the app development is necessarily something that is right for every show.
-I think that it is depending on the level of success the show has had and the size of the fanbase that the show is working with.
-We are definitely looking for opportunities to implement that with some of our other clients and see which ones are the most logical to make that happen with.
+It depends on the reach of the show and the size of the community.
+More than anything, as time goes on and technology evolves, I hope that my company can be the one challenging clients, collaborators, and the Broadway community to find ways to decrease the distance between their brand and their fans.

 The Hamilton application is available for download today at the Play Store and in the Apple App Store.